Horn of Africa

-The Horn of Africa (HoA), also known as the Somali Peninsula, is a large peninsula and geopolitical region in East Africa.
-Located on the easternmost part of the African mainland, it is the fourth largest peninsula in the world.
-It is composed of Somalia, Djibouti, Ethiopia, and Eritrea.
-Although not common, broader definitions include parts or all of Kenya and Sudan.
-It has been described as a region of geopolitical and strategic importance, since it is situated along the southern boundary of the Red Sea; extending hundreds of kilometres into the Gulf of Aden, Guardafui Channel, and Indian Ocean, it also shares a maritime border with the Arabian Peninsula.
+The Horn of Africa (HOA), also known as the Somali Peninsula, is a large peninsula and geopolitical region located in the easternmost part of mainland Africa.
+It is the fourth largest peninsula in the world and is composed of Somalia, Djibouti, Ethiopia, Eritrea, and the partially recognised state of Somaliland.
+Although not common, some broader geopolitical definitions include parts or all of Kenya and Sudan.
+It has been described as a region of significant geopolitical and strategic importance, since it is situated along the southern boundary of the Red Sea; extending hundreds of kilometers into the Gulf of Aden, Guardafui Channel, and Indian Ocean.
+It shares a maritime border with the Arabian Peninsula.

+The Horn of Africa commonly is referred to simply as "the Horn," while inhabitants are sometimes colloquially termed Horn Africans or Horners.
+The term Horn Africans or Horners, aside from its geographic context, is considered a coherent population label.
+Anthropologically, "Horn Africans" is used in a stricter sense, reserved for the Cushitic and Ethio‑Semitic speaking peoples, who constitute the core historical and demographical population of the Horn, rather than all groups living within the peninsula's borders.
+Regional studies on the Horn of Africa are carried out in the fields of Ethiopian studies and Somali studies.

 Names

 The peninsula has been known by various names.
-Ancient Greeks and Romans referred to it as Regio Aromatica or Regio Cinnamonifora after the aromatic plants found there, or as Regio Incognita for its poor coverage by classical Mediterranean cartography.
-In ancient and medieval times, the Horn of Africa was referred to as the Bilad al Barbar ("Land of the Berbers").
+The Ancient Romans referred to it as Regio Aromatica or Regio Cinnamonifora after the aromatic plants found there, or as Regio Incognita for its poor coverage by classical Mediterranean cartography.
+In ancient and medieval times, the Horn of Africa was referred to as Bilad al Barbar ("Land of the Berbers").
 It is also known as the Somali Peninsula, or in the Somali language as Geeska Afrika or Jasiiradda Soomaali.
-In other local languages it is called "Horn of Africa" or the "African Horn": in Amharic የአፍሪካ ቀንድ yäafrika qänd, in Arabic القرن الأفريقي al-qarn al-'afrīqī, in Oromo Gaanfaa Afrikaa, and in Tigrinya ቀርኒ ኣፍሪቃ q'ärnī afīrīqa.
+In other local languages it is called the direct equivalent of "Horn of Africa" or "African Horn": in የአፍሪካ ቀንድ, in القرن الأفريقي, in Gaanfaa Afrikaa, and in ቀርኒ ኣፍሪቃ.

+Usage

+Geographic and geopolitical

+The region geographically consists of Djibouti, Eritrea, Ethiopia, Somalia, and the partially recognised state of Somaliland.
+These nations protrude from the continent in the shape resembling a horn.
+Geopolitically, the region consists of these same nations.
+The term is occasionally used to be inclusive of neighbouring southeast African countries to distinguish the broader geopolitical definition of the Horn of Africa from narrower peninsular definitions.

+Population

+In genetics, linguistic and anthropological studies, the term is used as a label for those with a shared, distinct, commonality in their genetic structure, historical trajectories, cultural traits, and Afroasiatic languages.
+Genome‑wide studies of these populations identify two ancestry components largely restricted to the Horn: a differentiated African component termed 'Ethiopic' and a differentiated non‑African component termed 'Ethio‑Somali', which represent East African plus West Eurasian related admixture.